joshualapoll/careers/README.md

 * 60,000 automatically graded answers
 * beachhead market of 200M+ USD
 * first 10 paying customers acquired!
-* onto the next 10, and the next 10 ...

 ### team and experience